- According to CDC guidance, testing is not needed for all patients with signs and symptoms of influenza to make antiviral treatment decisions.

 Sentinel influenza surveillance testing

 - Some clinicians participate in a sentinel surveillance system with VDH by collecting samples for confirmatory influenza testing at the state public health laboratory.
 These specimens help characterize the strains that are circulating in the community.
-For information on sentinel surveillance testing for public health, click here.
+If you would like to participate in sentinel surveillance, please contact your district epidemiologist or the VDH influenza surveillance coordinator at firstname.lastname@example.org.

 - Vaccination recommendations and protocols